ParallelMaths/parallel/pages/6-04-polyominoes.md

 ## 1. Polyominoes

-Yes, like Dominoes but better!
+Yes, Polyominoes are just like Dominoes, but better!

 Watch this Numberphile video about Pentominoes and answer a few questions.

 @[youtube](watch?v=wZ1E_CM7MqA?rel=0) _(If you have problems watching the video, right click to open it in a new window)_